Module: RubyTerraform

 .state_pull(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform state pull command which pulls the state from its location, upgrades the local copy, and outputs it to stdout.
+Invokes the terraform state pull command which pulls the state from its

 This command "pulls" the current state and outputs it to stdout.
 As part of this process, Terraform will upgrade the state format of the local copy to the current version.